-The Graduate Certificate (GC) Program is designed for those currently employed in the cosmetic and personal care industries, or are interested in employment in this field, who wish to obtain additional focused training in sciences specific to cosmetic and personal care products without the commitment required for a graduate degree.
+The Graduate Certificate (GC) program is designed for those currently employed in the cosmetic and personal care industries, or those interested in employment in this field, who wish to obtain additional focused training in sciences specific to cosmetic and personal care products without the commitment required for a full graduate degree.

-The GC provides “stand-alone” demonstration of such training, and can also be an entrée for the Program leading to the MS in Pharmaceutical Science with emphasis in Cosmetic Science.
-Students successfully completing the GC Program are not required to submit a GRE test score when subsequently applying to the online MS in Pharmaceutical Science with Emphasis in Cosmetic Science Program.
+The GC provides “stand-alone” demonstration of such training, but can also be an entrée into the Master's Degree (MS).
+Students who successfully complete the GC program with a 3.0 or higher GPA are not required to submit a GRE test score when subsequently applying to the MS program.

 Program Requirements and Timing

-- The GC Program requires completion of twelve (12) semester credit hours of study.
-Two required courses, Skin Care Science (PCEU8010 – 3 cr. hr.) and Cosmetic Formulation I: Basic Science (PCEU8020 - 3 cr. hr.), provide one-half of this requirement.
+- The GC requires completion of twelve (12) semester credit hours of study.
+Two required courses, Skin Care Science (PCEU 8010 – 3 cr. hr.) and Introduction to Colloid, Surface and Membrane Science (PCEU 6020 - 2 cr. hr.) cover one-half of the required number of credit hours.

 - The GC may be completed in one calendar year (three semesters including summer semester).
 However, depending upon the elective courses and the semester course load selected by the student, four semesters is more typical.
-View course offerings and an example of a plan of study.
+View course offerings and a sample course plan.

-- All credits earned in completion of the GC may applied to the MS Program if the student elects to apply to the latter (up to a maximum of 15 credit hours).
+- All credits earned in completion of the GC may be applied to the MS program if the student elects to apply to the latter (up to a maximum of 15 credit hours).

-- Applicants must submit official transcripts indicating completion of an undergraduate degree in a science related program of study from an accredited college or university and a GPA of 3.0 out of 4.0.
+- Applicants must have an undergraduate or graduate degree in a science-related program of study from an accredited college or university and a minimum GPA of 3.0 or higher.

 - Those with a non-science degree should have at least one course in biology or related field, organic chemistry, and calculus.
 If credentials are less than required for admission, an applicant may seek provisional admission status, which is granted at the discretion of the Program Director.

-- Entrance requirements also include at least one letter of recommendation (two or three are preferred) and CV.
+- Application requirements also include letters of recommendation (three are preferred) and CV/resume.